Don't Bring Bed Bugs Back As Souvenirs

 Bed bugs can be hard to detect, and your inspection could miss an infestation.
 It is also possible to pick up a single bed bug that was left by the guests before you.
 All it takes is one bed bug to start an infestation in your home—female, of course.
 So it is a good idea to take preventative measures before and after you travel.

-When you get home from traveling, wash all your clothing and bedding on the hottest temperature.
+When you get home from traveling, wash all your clothing and bedding at the hottest temperature.
 This will kill bed bugs in all stages of development.

-This quick guide should help you stay safer when you travel.
+This quick guide should help you stay safe when you travel.
 If bed bugs find a way into your home by some other means, take action and call Action.
-We have a team of bed bug control experts waiting to help you our, do not try to handle this situation on your own when you can just take action and call Action today.
+We have a team of bed bug control experts waiting to help you.

 Schedule Your Free Inspection